-Our Georgian companies developed projects which comply with all relevant regulations.
+EP Georgia's new development projects comply with all relevant regulations.
 This includes environmental and social impact assessments and specific environmental management plans issued by the state.
-All our HPPs except Kinkisha HPP, due to its insignificant size, and distribution segment projects, are obligated to issue EIA and environmental management plans.
-All new projects will follow ENERGO-PRO Group's policies and standards.
+All our HPPs except Kinikisha HPP, due to its insignificant size, and distribution segment projects are obligated to issue EIA and environmental management plans.
+All new projects will follow Energo-Pros policies and standards.